joeodx/AZURE_cloud/High_avaliabilty_scalabilty/README.md

 # Part 2 : How to create your Azure VM Scale Set

-1. Now your two isntances should be running. check the instance tab on your left hand side
+1. Now your two instances should be running. check the instance tab on your left hand side

 ![](/images/scr.jpg)